 And even a bunch more on Twitter (too bad they removed their share counts).

-Some of the people I featured were even sharing it days after the post went live, which is pretty cool.
+Some of the people I featured were even sharing it days after the post went live!

 Why it Works